hylu-dev/hylu-blog/content/posts/2024/shadow-detection-with-render-textures/index.md

       url: "https://teamnightcreature.itch.io/luciddream"
 ---

 I participated in a game jam where we worked on game with the theme surrounding light.
-I'm not going to be talking about the game but if you're interested, you can check out [here](https://teamnightcreature.itch.io/luciddream).
+If you're interested, you can check out [here](https://teamnightcreature.itch.io/luciddream).

-What am going to be talking is the shadow detection system I developed for the project.
+For now, I want to focus on the shadow detection system I developed for the project.
 The designers originally came to me with the challenge of detecting when something is an light and shadow.
 That by itself would seem easy enough with some careful usage of raycasts.
 However it was the second requirement that made things complicated.

 > Detecting where the closest shadow would be.